tobiheim/teams-health-feature-monitoring/README.md

 ## Roadmap

+The following item are on the Roadmap:

-Next up is to add a planner step for any "Call to Action" Message Center notifications to follow up with these items.
+- Add a planner step for any "Call to Action" Message Center notifications to follow up with these items
-Also there is a plan to add samples for each Office 365 workload and the required filters.
+- Add samples for each Office 365 workload and the required filters
+- Image location alternative using Azure Storage

 See the [open issues](https://github.com/tobiheim/teams-health-feature-monitoring/issues) for a list of proposed features (and known issues).